 Sacyr Farrans Neopul, Neil Fullerton, Construction Manager, said "Through past relationships and projects, it was a clear advantage to engage and collaborate again with Leca UK when faced with the groundworks design challenge on the project.
 The need to maintain the use of the existing retaining walls and minimise any further ground consolidation was critical to delivering this area of the track without causing any undue effect on the walls.
-The need for the supply of the key product on programme was vital to SFN as these works were on the critical path, it was then delivquayside only a few meters from the worksite."
+The need for the supply of the key product on programme was vital to SFN as these works were on the critical path, it was then delivered on time efficiently via ship to the by the designers in being specified for quayside only a few meters from the worksite."